Vikhar Ahmed Sayeed - Journalism in Asia Today

 I can't really comment about Asia.
 I will respond to this question as an Indian journalist: I am optimistic about the quality of rigorous journalism that a lot of Indian journalists do even though there is serious opposition from a variety of powerful forces.
 There is also a profound culture of debate among Indian people and they have symbiotic engagement with the media through which they frame these debates.
 I am also optimistic about the future of print media in India.
 Even though the growth of digital media has disrupted the traditional role of newspapers and news magazines, the situation is not as dire as it is in other parts of the world.
 India still has a vast population that is first generation literate which means that there is a thriving culture of reading newspapers among even young people here.

-Vikhar Ahmed Sayeed is based in Bengaluru (Bangalore) and works as a journalist with Frontline, a fortnightly news magazine published in India.
+Vikhar Ahmed Sayeed (India) is based in Bengaluru (Bangalore) and works as a journalist with Frontline, a fortnightly news magazine published in India.
 He has an eclectic reporting portfolio and writes long-form stories on a variety of themes.
 He has degrees in history from Jawaharlal Nehru University (JNU), New Delhi, and the University of Oxford.

 Journalism in Asia is a collection of portraits and interviews from influential journalists in Asia presented every Monday morning.